 Randy had often spoken of possibly becoming a truck driver over the years.
 And after I lost my last job, he began a job driving a Class B straight truck for a bizarre, unprofessional little trucking company and hauled mail for the Post Office.
-I explained it in the trucker's forum.
 The pay wasn't great, there were no benefits, and the hours were unpredictable.
 But he enjoyed the driving, made a few extra dollars doing it, and the owner kept promising to help him get his Class A CDL back and put him in one of the tractor trailers.
 We knew that was a bad plan, and I could see that the job would turn into a dead-end, so I began my serious research into OTR truck driving.
 I was intrigued by the fact that husband and wife driving teams were becoming increasingly common, and it sounded like they made a comfortable living.
 And we were already used to working closely together.

 I was excited because I had always been fascinated by trucking.
 I had been a late-night waitress as a teenager, and my favorite customers were the truckers, whom I much preferred over the obnoxious drunks.
 And I think I fell in love with the smell of truck grease and diesel fuel when Randy and I first lived together, because that's what he smelled like when he came home from work.
 So, to me, diesel fuel smells like love.
 I also envied the big trucks I saw as I drove around selling advertising at my last unpleasant job, and I had often wished I could trade places with them.
 I felt confident that I would be accepted as a student because I have a perfect driving record (no accidents ever, no tickets in nearly 30 years) and zero criminal history.
 Many of my friends and family were rather surprised, because I don't "look like a truck driver", and they thought it was an odd career choice.
 But I knew, from all my research, that driving truck was more complex, challenging and interesting than most people realize.